-I. FIRST CONSIDERATIONS- PURPOSES AND QUESTIONS
+FIRST CONSIDERATIONS- PURPOSES AND QUESTIONS

-- Whose needs will the training program be primarily designed to most? - It is a ly extend the existing health system, or will it help to change it? - How much will it prepare the health worker to understand and deal with the social (economic, cultural, political) causes of ill health? - Will it make the poor more dependent, or help them to be more self-reliant?
+- Whose needs will the training program be primarily designed to meet? - Will it only extend the existing health system, or will it help to change it? - How much will it prepare the health worker to understand and deal with the social (economic, cultural, political) causes of ill health? - Will it make the poor more dependent, or help them to be more self-reliant?
 Will it promote or resist social change? - What are the general goals and objectives of the program?
 (To express goals in terms of numbers and dates is probably unwise at this stage.
-Why?) - Who is (or should be) involved in all these décisions?
+Why?) - Who is (or should be) involved in all these decisions?